boschresearch/functional-json-vscode/CONTRIBUTING.md

 with the project development team early in the process.
 Coordinating up front helps to avoid frustration later on.

 Your contribution must be licensed under the Apache-2.0 license, the [license](LICENSE.md) used by this project.

+This project uses the GitFlow branching model, which means that your pull requests must target the `develop` branch.
+Ideally, use branches with the name pattern `feature/[your feature]` in your own fork, which are branched from the develop branch, to develop your features.
+Pull requests against the `main` branch will be rejected.

 ## Add / retain copyright notices